beanbeam/dungeon/README.md

 Dungeon
 =======
-A 3D dungeon crawler game, in the style of Dungeon Master, and especially Legend of Grimrock.
+A 3D dungeon crawler game, based on a bunch of games, particularly Legend of Grimrock.

 ![A spinning cube that does nothing useful!](/screenshot.png?raw=true)